springfall2008/batpred/README.md

   - Other rate entities
     - predbat.rates - The current energy rates in P (also can be charted)
     - predbat.rates_export - The current energy export rates in P (also be be charted)
-    - predbat.current_rates_import - The current energy import rates in the Octopus format for use by the rate card
-    - predbat.current_rates_export - The current energy export rates in the Octopus format for use by the rate card
     - predbat.cost_today - The total cost of energy so far today (since midnight)
     - predbat.car_soc - The expected charge level of your car at the end of the simulation.
 Can also be charted.
     - predbat.car_soc_best - The expected charge level of your car at the end of the simulation using the proposed SOC%/Window.
 Can also be charted.